drklis/Markdown-Magic/mermaid_instructions.md

 ### :keyboard: Activity: Create your first flowchart

 1. Edit the `mermaid_practice.md` file you created.
 2. Create a simple flowchart about a process you do regularly (e.g., making coffee, getting ready for class, starting homework).
+(You can even copy the code snippet above and just change some of the syntax to update it for yourself!)
 3. Use at least 3 nodes connected with arrows.
 4. Use the **Preview** tab to check your diagram.
 5. Commit your changes.